huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/bluebox.md

 ---
 title: BlueBox
+category: Analytical tools
 permalink: /working-in-your-lab/analytical-tools/bluebox
 sidebarDepth: 1
+description: BlueBox is a tool for distributed analysis across a fleet of cloud machines inside your lab.
 ---

 # BlueBox

 [BlueBox](https://github.com/huntdatacenter/BlueBox) is a tool that we have developed to help you distribute your analysis across a fleet of cloud machines inside your lab.
-In short, BlueBox aid with the installation of software packages and handling of data, code and results across many machines.
+In short, BlueBox aids with the installation of software packages and handling of data, code and results across many machines.

 Visit our [BlueBox Guide](https://github.com/huntdatacenter/BlueBox/blob/master/docs/guide.md) on Github for the full documentation.
 Below is an outline of the steps to get you started.

 ::: warning Requirements
 The installation of BlueBox requires access to iaas and blue machines in your lab.
 [Contact us](/contact) for activation if you would like to give it a try.